Major teams: Counties Manukau, Wellington, Auckland, Blues, Chiefs, Hurricanes

-In 1995, Lomu, who made his New Zealand debut at the Hong Kong Sevens the previous year, scored three tries against Ireland and Scotland, but it was when he faced Will Carling’s England that his star went stratospheric, leading to a chain of events that set rugby on a path to professionalism, with TV channels prepared to pay serious money for athletes of Lomu’s calibre.
+In 1995, Lomu, who had made his New Zealand debut at the Hong Kong Sevens the previous year, had already scored three tries against Ireland and Scotland.
+But it was when he faced England that his star went stratospheric, leading to a chain of events that set rugby on a path to professionalism, with TV channels happy to pay serious money for athletes of his calibre.

-He scored four tries against England but it was the first, when he swatted Tony Underwood away and trampled over Mike Catt, that left fans and opposition players dumbstruck.
+Lomu scored four tries against Will Carling’s men, but it was the first, when he swatted Tony Underwood away and trampled over Mike Catt, that left fans and opposition players dumbstruck.
 Though he was shackled in the final, Lomu’s celebrity soon saw a Sony PlayStation game named after him.

-At RWC 1999, Lomu lived up to his reputation, scoring eight tries.
+At the 1999 World Cup, Lomu lived up to his reputation, scoring eight tries in the tournament.
 One image that encapsulated his power came against France in the semi-final when full-back Xavier Garbajosa simply skipped out of the way as Lomu careered towards him on his way to the line.